Building and Ground Rentals

 - One mile of waterfront

 Serene and scenic, it’s the perfect venue for a meeting, community gathering, or corporate retreat.
-Rent the entire pueblo, and use the meeting rooms—complete with Internet access— for break-out gatherings.
+Rent the entire building, and use the meeting rooms—complete with Internet access— for break-out gatherings.
 Or simply reserve one lodge.

 - Crane Lodge (seating for 100-plus)